 Our Spanish and Catalan hosts are working closely with the IMHA Board in the planning and preparation for what will be the largest and last ever IMHA tournament, with over 100 teams already registered.
 The cut-off date for registration is fast approaching so please access the tournament website if you want to be participate at: http://wcmasters2018.eu/

 2017 European Cup Tilburg 11 – 19 August

-The first ever Masters Indoor World Cup will be held in Krefeld, Deutschland for Men and Women’s teams at the 40+ and 50+ age groups.
+The first ever Masters Indoor World Cup was held in Krefeld, Deutschland for Men and Women’s teams at the 40+ and 50+ age groups.
 New countries like Sweden, Switzerland, Poland and Denmark joined the IMHA to take part in this event.
 The high quality of the hockey and the exciting matches were a revelation given the age groups.
 Plans are in place to select the host for the 2019 Indoor World Cup.

 2016 World Cup, Canberra 29 March – 9 April